 (Note: It may take for up to 90 minutes interval for group policy settings to get refreshed at background or more depending on your network and hardware setup.)

-- You can try to manually apply the Xink token ID into the affected computer's registry key.
+- You can follow this method Click Here or try to manually apply the Xink token ID into the affected computer's registry key.
 (The registry path is located at HKLM:\SOFTWARE\Policies\Xink\Xink Client AD\ADConfig)

 - Try to force the update using gpupdate /force from the affected user's command prompt.